Our Current Top Needs for Volunteers:

 Organize your family, friends, small group, neighborhood, or church to gather household items for newly arriving families, school supplies for refugee children, diapers, phone cards, or more.
 Visit our donations page to see current top needs.

-Help teach English to an adult refugee in a one-on-one setting and become friends in the process!
+Practice English with an adult refugee or immigrant in a one-on-one setting and become friends in the process!

 Other Volunteer Opportunities Include: